Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 Negative Impacts:

-The EBM model can behave unpredictably when exposed to data far from its training distribution, especially at extreme values.
-This may lead to inaccurate risk scores that unfairly penalize applicants.

-The model doesn’t naturally follow expected relationships like “higher income → lower risk.”
-In some income ranges, this causes misleading predictions that can disadvantage qualified borrowers.
+1. Unpredictable Behavior on Unseen Inputs
+The EBM model tends to misbehave when it encounters inputs outside the range seen during training—particularly at extreme values.
+This can result in overconfident or underconfident risk predictions.
+In a real-world lending context, this could lead to unjust loan denials or unfavorable interest rates for certain applicants, especially those with unusual financial profiles.

+2. Lack of Monotonic Relationship with Income
+The model does not consistently learn logical trends like “higher income implies lower risk.”
+In fact, due to EBM’s binning approach, it can create splits where risk appears to increase with income in certain ranges.
+This can confuse stakeholders and produce unfair outcomes for high-income applicants who might be wrongly classified as risky.

 ▪ Uncertainties:

-Model results vary depending on data splits, initialization, and random seed—retraining the same configuration can yield noticeably different AUC scores.

-Fairness interventions like data rebalancing may introduce unintended bias.
-This raises uncertainty about how well the model will generalize to new or diverse populations.
+1. Model Instability Across Runs
+Even when using the same model configuration, outcomes varied based on how the data was split or randomized.
+Key metrics like AUC showed noticeable fluctuations between runs.
+This makes it difficult to confidently assess whether a model version is truly more reliable or simply benefited from favorable randomness.

+2. Risk of Bias from Remediation Steps
+During fairness remediation, we adjusted feature distributions and sampling strategies to improve metrics like AIR.
+However, these interventions may have unintentionally distorted real-world data patterns.
+As a result, the model’s performance on new, unbalanced populations remains uncertain and potentially less fair than intended.

 ▪ Unexpected Results:

-A log-loss residual check revealed 21 records with unusually high errors.
-Removing them helped stabilize training but also highlighted sensitivity to anomalies.

-When tested under simulated recession conditions, the model’s AUC dropped from 0.7484 to 0.6045, showing that its reliability decreases sharply under stress.
+1. Outliers in Log-Loss Residuals
+A residual analysis revealed 21 data points with extremely high log-loss values (>7), indicating poor model fit.
+We removed these outliers to smooth training, but their presence highlighted how a small number of anomalous records can heavily influence EBM’s performance.
+This suggests a need for robust anomaly detection.

+2. Fragility Under Economic Stress
+In a simulated recession scenario, where income and property values were adjusted downward, the model’s AUC dropped dramatically from 0.7484 to 0.6045.
+This sharp decline shows that the model is not resilient to major shifts in economic conditions and could produce unreliable predictions during financial downturns.